 So, while you needn’t nag yourself about slouching, you may discover that the simple act of straightening up can change your life.
 If you train your body to maintain the normal spinal curves and keep your posture vertical and spacious when you’re standing or sitting upright, you’re likely to feel better all over.
 And that’s something to write home about.

-Slump or Sway?
-The Assessment
+Do You Slump or Sway?
+Take the Assessment

 The first step toward changing a bad habit is to recognize that you have a problem, right?
 So, let’s start your posture-improvement program by building awareness of your postural pitfalls.
 You can assess your spinal curves by standing against a doorjamb.
 When you stand with your heels very near the jamb, you should have contact at your sacrum (the upside-down triangular-shape bone a few inches above your tailbone), the middle and upper back (thoracic spine), and the back of your head.
 With normal spinal curves, your lower back (lumbar spine) and neck (cervical spine) won’t touch—there should be about an inch of space between the doorjamb and the vertebrae of your lower back.
 But if you can slide your whole hand into the space, you have a swayback, or excessive lordosis.